 7) Great Power-to-Weight Ratio

-Small business owners who use their own truck or van can often fit all of their equipment in a single vehicle.
+Small business owners who use their own truck or van can often fit all of their equipment in a single-vehicle.
 Most pieces should be light enough for one or two people to lift as well.
+So if you have a solo operation or a startup, then you won’t need to hire a company to transport the machines to the next location.

 8) Quiet Operation